 Show moreThere is no limit to the number of applications an organisation can submit to the current grant round.

-There is no restriction on how many 2023 Feral Cat Management Grant applications can be successful.
-The limited funding available for this grant round will restrict the number of expressions of interest that will be invited to Stage 2 to submit a full application.
+There is no restriction on how many Feral Cat Management Grant applications can be successful.
+The limited funding available for this grant round will restrict the number of successful applications.

 What can I apply for?